johntmunger/fullstack-graphql-vue-vuetify-mongodb/README.md

-Pinterest-inspired full-stack app from scratch with Vue, GraphQL, Apollo 2, Vuex, and Vuetify.
+Pinterest-inspired full-stack app from scratch with Vue, GraphQL, Apollo 2, MongoDB, Vuex, and Vuetify.